 - The petroleum jelly that is applied to the corners of the coverslip functions as a sealant material between the coverlip’s concave depression glass.
 In addition, it reduces the loss of water and blocks the effects on air flow.

 - The use of petroleum jelly in excess could result in false results because it can squeeze toward the middle of the drop, which contains microorganisms.
 It may also escape from the edges and adhere to the camera’s lens.

 - The removal of slides should be done with care since after dipping them in Lysol solution, they must be autoclaved before being reused.
 The coverslips must be removed and not reused.

 Advantages of Hanging Drop Method

-- It is an essential instrument to analyze the motility of bacteria as well as the shape, size , and configuration of bacteria.
+- It is an essential instrument for studying bacterial locomotion as well as the shape, size, and organisation of bacteria.

-- It doesn’t change the shape or arrangement of cells.
+- It does not alter the form and arrangement of the cells.

 Disadvantages of Hanging Drop Method

 - It is dangerous to research harmful microorganisms in a living environment.

 - The depression slide is economical, whereas the coverslip is delicate and difficult to handle.